 This was not a great episode.
 Major audio problems for Brian.
-Geraint and Luke didn’t say much with any depth to it.
-However, I still wrote comments on YouTube, which I have placed just below the video.
+Geraint and Luke didn’t say much with any depth.
+I have a few comments which are below the video.

 There is a major problem brewing for the fields of physics and cosmology, and that is the fields will be a laughing stock once the solution to nature is known and the fact that it is so obvious is going to cause the public to think scientists are not very bright.
 I am sorry to be so blunt, but there are systemic problems in your fields which are preventing creativity and this has caused science to miss the clues that should cause them to revisit the chain of wrong decisions (which I can expound upon).
-Brian – I’m in San Diego as well, so if we can practice social distancing, I’d be happy to get together for a discussion.
-Furthermore, I will solve over half of the major problems in physics and cosmology with my model.
+I will solve over half of the major problems in physics and cosmology with my model.
 It’s really not that hard.
 All it takes is an open mind.
-Once you understand, it will become obvious and you will wonder how we never figured this out in the last 150 years.
-We were so close so many times.
+Once you understand, it will become obvious and you will wonder how scientists never figured this out in the last 150 years.
+They were so close so many times.
 I think it is possible that the Einstein’s might have figured it out and buried it for fear of destructive technology.
-Anyway, you can find my contact information on my web site, jmarkmorris.com.
-Let’s talk.
-Best, Mark

-Dear Brian, Regarding multiverses : Please consider that each galaxy SMBH can jet charged Planck radius spheres in a plasma for large distances and possibly beyond the galaxy.
+Regarding multiverses : Please consider that each galaxy SMBH can jet charged Planck energy point charge plasma for large distances beyond the galaxy.
 In the chain of reactions that occur we will see the same formation of standard matter as predicted in the Big Bang.
 The one item physics and cosmology are missing is that Einstein’s spacetime is a particulate construct that overlays the underlying Euclidean void.
-So, there you have it.
-You can have your multiverse and eat it too.
 The multiverse is our universe.
 Galaxies recycle matter and energy.
 Yes, they shoot off photons and matter and certainly some matter drifts off, but my guess is that by and large galaxies are recycling a high percentage of the electrinos and positrinos within the galaxy, and certainly within the galaxy cluster.
-It’s a slow process.
-Perhaps the mean cycle time for the process is close to 13.8 B years.
-Note that galaxies expand INTO ONE ANOTHER in this model.
-Photons mostly behave the same, encountering spacetime that is slowly dispersing energy, but there are some issues to mess up Adam Riess (in particular photons will be following a variety of paths through intervening galaxies, and in each galaxy that means going up a gentle energy slope and back down a gentle energy slope as the photon exits the galaxy.
-This is going to probably cause dispersion and mess up Adam, but you are the experimentalist – you tell me.
-Anyway, we still get universal expansion, just not outward as a whole, instead outward within each galaxy.
-As long as we are retiring multiverses, let’s retire Sir Roger’s CCC as well.
+Note that galaxies expand into one another in this model.
+Photons encounter spacetime aether that is slowly dispersing energy, and this causes them to redshift.
+Photons follow a diverse path through aether conditions in intervening galaxies, and in each galaxy that means going up a gentle energy slope and back down a gentle energy slope as the photon exits the galaxy.
+We still get universal expansion, just not outward as a whole, instead outward within each galaxy.
+As long as we are reframing multiverses, let’s reframe Sir Roger’s CCC as well.
 Sir Roger loves to talk about how the Big Bang is so similar to a black hole.
 Of course it is, they are the same thing.
-The black hole jets plasma, which reacts to make standard matter, and spacetime is largely composed of fairly low energy detritus of electrinos, positrinos, and slowly spinning constructs that are stable at low energy.
+The black hole jets point charge plasma, which reacts to make standard matter and spacetime aether.
 So each galaxy is also implementing the crunch : that is the gravitationally captured standard matter making its way back towards the center of the galaxy and into the SMBH (with probability approaching 1 as absolute time increases).
 So there you have it.
 Merging multiple incorrect theories into one sensible theory.
-Best, Mark (see jmarkmorris.com for information about Neoclassical Physics and Quantum Gravity). p.s. let’s talk!
-There’s so much more to share.
-How gravity works for example, but by now I’m sure you can figure that out on your own.

 Regarding publishing by independent ideators.
 Let’s be real.
 Respected publications won’t even consider a paper by an independent ideator.
 It could be the best idea ever, doesn’t matter.
 I am speaking from experience.